abc-datacamp/abc-intro-2-git-in-rstudio/chapter3.md

 --------------------------------

 Go ahead and open up the RStudio project in the project directory.
-There's also a script called ```myFunctions.R``` in the directory.
+There's a script called ```myFunctions.R``` in the directory.
 If you open it, you'll see that it contains a *convertToPercent* function.
-We are going to tell Git to track this file now, and we are going to commit it to our respository.
+Since we just initiated our Git repository, we need to tell Git that it should be tracking this script.

+In order to do this, we will make use of a couple of new buttons that were added to RStudio after we had created the Git repository.
-You may have noticed a new Git tab in the upper right window, next to the History tab.
+There is an entire new **Git tab** in the upper right window, next to the History tab.
 Navigate to that tab now.
-You'll see something like this:
+You should see something like this:

 <center>![load](https://raw.githubusercontent.com/abc-datacamp/abc-intro-2-git-in-rstudio/master/attachments/git_untracked.png)</center>

-The question marks ```??```  next to the ```myFunctions.R``` script indicate that the file is not currently being tracked by Git.
-If you click the box next to the functions file, so that there is a checkbox there, you'll see that the status changes from a question mark to an ```A```, indicating that the file has been added to Git.
-Next we are going to commit the file, so that we maintain a history of our script.
-Click the <strong>Commit</strong> button.
+The question marks `??`  next to the `myFunctions.R` script indicate that the file is not currently being tracked by Git.

+You can **add** the file by clicking on the box next to `myFunctions.R`, so that there is a checkbox there.
+The status should have changed from a question mark to an `A`, indicating that the file has been added to Git.
+Remember, adding is nothing more than casually telling Git that you're ready to submit a change.

+To **commit** the file, so that we maintain a history of our script, you will have to click the <strong>Commit</strong> button.
 A new window will pop up:

 <center>![load](https://raw.githubusercontent.com/abc-datacamp/abc-intro-2-git-in-rstudio/master/attachments/git_commitWindow.png)</center>

 Note that you <strong>must</strong> enter a commit message before clicking <strong>Commit</strong>.
-Commit messages should be informative and terse.
+Commit messages should be informative and terse so that your future self or a collaborator will get some sort of idea why you thought that change was necessary.
 Enter a commit message (something like, 'Created convert to percent function') and click </strong>Commit</strong>.

 After clicking </strong>Commit</strong>, a message pops up.
 What does it say?